 If you enroll, I will email you (through your mycuesta email account), a few days prior to the start of the term information including the Syllabus and a calendar with all assignment and exam deadlines.
 (There will be NO face-to-face meetings for this class!)
+This class is entirely online and asynchronous.
 Once the term begins, I will be communicating with you primarily through Canvas so be sure to check this site on a regular basis.

 You will need to login to Canvas on the first day of the course (the syllabus will include instructions on how to login).
 (Though you may be able to access our site before the first day of the course, the site may not be ready until the first day of the term.)
 If you have any problems logging in to Canvas during the first week of the term, email me immediately.
 (For a quick reference sheet to Canvas, click here And technical support for Canvas can be found here.)

 There are a few additional things to consider before enrolling in my class.
 First, this course demands that you are self-motivated.
 It is your responsibility to keep on top of the reading assignments, to log-on to the course site frequently, to turn in the required work on time, and to take the examinations during the time period specified (you will have a 48-hour window to take exams—more on this later).
 Thus, I recommend this course only to those who are well organized and self-disciplined.